This article will help you:

 - In Event Explorer, click the event you want to include.
 The properties of that event will appear in the right-hand frame.

 - Select any properties you want to include in your analysis.
+(This step is optional.)

-Find your user ID
+Find your user ID or device ID

 - The Instrumentation Explorer Chrome plugin, which works for our JS SDK, identifies your user ID.